 In order to analyse data for an area we often use various administrative or statistical geographic boundary to divide the county up.
 This page aims to introduce some of the more commonly used boundaries, where they come from and what they represent.

-You can view interactive maps of the County, District, Electoral Division, Ward, Parish and Built-up Areas on our Boundary Map page
+You can view interactive maps of the County, Electoral Divisions, Parishes and Built-up Areas on our Boundary Map page

-Somerset: Our work generally covers the administrative area of Somerset as serviced by Somerset County Council and 4 District Councils.
+Somerset: Our work generally covers the administrative area of Somerset as serviced by Somerset Council.
 The ceremonial area of Somerset also includes the areas administered by the unitary authorities of North Somerset and Bath and North East Somerset.
 Other neighbouring authorities include Wiltshire, Dorset and Devon.

 Lower Super Output Areas (LSOA) and Middle Super Output Areas (MSOA): Parish, Electoral Ward, District and County boundaries change over time.
 In 2001 following the Census, the Office for National Statistics (ONS) created its own boundary system so areas could be compared consistently over time.
 The smallest geographic areas are known as Output Areas (OA).
 OAs fit into Lower Super Output Areas (LSOA), which in turn fit into larger geographic areas Middle Layer Super Output Areas (MSOA).
 In 2001 throughout the UK each of the LSOAs contained around 1,500 people and the MSOAs around 7,500 people.
 Following the 2011 Census, LSOAs and MSOAs were revised to take account of population changes.
 In Somerset this resulted in some LSOAs being split into 2 and others being merged together, the overall number of LSOAs did not change however and MSOA were untouched.
 In Somerset, there are 327 LSOAs and 71 MSOAs.